bandaangosta/alma-hilse/README.md

 # alma-hilse

-ALMA Hardware-In-the-Loop Simulation Environment setup, monitoring and testing package
+ALMA Hardware-In-the-Loop Simulation Environment setup, monitoring and testing package.

 The `alma-hilse` package provides an application and libraries aiming to help in the setup, monitoring and testing of the ALMA HILSE infrastructure.